jonathanandrewsuk/jonathanandrewsuk.github.io/_posts/2019-08-18-flourishes.md

 ![giphy-uploader.gif]({{site.baseurl}}/images/giphy-uploader.gif)

-[Giphy](https://giphy.com/) uploader animation, the nintendo power glove gives you a charming finder wag if you try to upload an incompatible file format.
+[Giphy](https://giphy.com/) uploader animation, the nintendo power glove gives you a charming finger wag if you try to upload an incompatible file format.
 Their brand tone even makes its way into the user creation tools.

 ---